eclipse-hono/hono/site/documentation/content/api/Command-And-Control-API.md

 3. The *Business Application* has established an AMQP link in role *receiver* with the source address `command_response/${tenant_id}/${reply_id}`.
 This link is used by the *Business Application* to receive the response to the command from the device.
 This link’s source address is also used as the `reply-to` address for the request messages.
 The `${reply_id}` may be any arbitrary string chosen by the application.

+The following sequence diagram illustrates the establishment of the required links:

+{{< figure src="../command_control_receive_preconditions.svg" title="Application connecting to the AMQP 1.0 Messaging Network" >}}

 {{% note title="Deprecation" %}}
 Previous versions of Hono required applications to